outdreamer/build-a-cure/docs/tasks/next_solution_automation_workflows.md

                 - possible

         - these structures have associated useful structures by default bc of their definitions, and they can be used to represent/solve all problems/solutions

+        - workflow fit: this is related to workflows involving useful structures but involves deriving default useful structures associated with another useful structure & applying that default useful structure to format a problem in a useful structure where its more solvable

       - apply useful structures to fulfill problem-solving intents applied to problem/solution structures, to find new solution automation workflows
         - example: apply 'input-output sequence' to fulfill problem-solving intent of 'filter solution space' or core interaction function 'connect' applied to problem/solution structures to identify new ways problem/solution structures can interact in a useful way (as in fulfilling a 'problem-solving intent' like 'find new solutions given known solutions' or 'filter solution space')